 Live Action TV

-On The Office (USA), Michael glomps Jim after learning that Jim and Pam are engaged.
+- On The Office (US), Michael glomps Jim after learning that Jim and Pam are engaged.

 Willow: It's really great that you missed me.
 Say, you didn't all just do a bunch of drugs, did you?